 Even the ancient Greeks, who were progressive on many fronts, had few female philosophers and scholars, although there were some.
 Among the better known is Hypatia, but few works from the time survived and it’s hard to know how much influence she had.

 Much of my work is studying the true history of scientific, technological and artistic ideas (see The Myths of Innovation).
 From that research these are the women who had the most impressive careers and achievements.
 My criteria defined innovation as significant positive change, which led me to focus on women who made profound contributions to their fields (I list notable mentions and more about my process below).
 I’m an American, so there is unavoidable U.S. bias, although I attempted to explore as many different histories as possible.

 - Marie Curie – First person in history to win two Nobel Prizes (only other person to do it was Linus Pauling).
 She also defined the theory of radioactivity, a discovery she died for.
 Her life story of fleeing Poland for France, helping her family, and charitable works is awe inspiring.
 She discovered two elements and developed the first treatments using radioactive isotopes.

-- Georgia Okeefe The movements of her creative work over a prolific lifetime are comparable to Picasso’s in many ways.
+- Georgia Okeefe Her creative work over a prolific lifetime is staggering.
+Most well known for her works in the Southwest, her career spanned different genres and context, comparable to Picasso’s in many ways.
 She was the first woman to have a solo show at The MOMA in NYC (1946).

 - Jane Austen – Helped define the style and structure of the modern novel and is one of the most popular writers in history.